apache/incubator-xtable/website/docs/biglake-metastore.md

 ## Conclusion
 In this guide we saw how to,
-1. sync a source table to create Iceberg metadata with Onetable
+1. sync a source table to create Iceberg metadata with OneTable
 2. catalog the data as an Iceberg table in BigLake Metastore
 3. validate the table creation using `projects.locations.catalogs.databases.tables.get` method